Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training Capabilities

 Boston Terriers are known for being a little tricky to train.
-These dogs can have some difficulty with potty training, so being consistent is key for a successful relationship.
-These dogs are pretty obedient, but electing them for advanced training might take some convincing.
+They can have difficulty with potty training, so consistency is critical to a successful relationship.
+They are pretty obedient, but electing them for advanced training might take some convincing.

 Health

-Boston Terriers are brachycephalic dogs, meaning they have short muzzles and bulging eyes.
-This particular makeup can cause brachycephalic airway syndrome, making it challenging for these dogs to breathe.
+Boston Terriers are brachycephalic dogs with short muzzles and bulging eyes.
+They can suffer from brachycephalic airway syndrome, making it challenging for them to breathe.
 They can also suffer from glaucoma, luxating patella, and epilepsy.

 4. Husky